dy/piezo/docs/r&d.md

     + solves question of importing memory or possibly even a table ~ can be passed not polluting namespace
     + allows joining modules: `imports: {latr: ...src}` compiles latr source (necessary parts)
+    - detecting function signature is problematic:
+      - it doesn't discriminate `i32` vs `f64`
+      - it doesn't detect multiple return arguments
+    - it requires creating a memory object in advance for compiler, whereas it's required in instance

 ## [x] Should we make dot part of name, eg. `x.1`, `x.2`? -> no, it can be `a .
 0`